TheRinzler65/db-nds-shop/README.md

 ## Installation / Setup

-You need this homebrew app : #
+You need this homebrew app (This is a temporary fork of Universal-Updater ) : [NDS-Shop](https://github.com/TheRinzler65/NDS-Shop)

 Or install the `.unistore` file and use it on Universal-Updater :